TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 ::::

-We are now ready to present an algorithm to construct the SVD of a matrix.
+We are now ready to present an algorithm to construct an SVD of a matrix.
 To be followed up by examples and some (theoretical) considerations.
 Suppose $A$ is an $m\times n$ matrix of rank $r$.
 (The rank, as we have seen in {prf:ref}`Prop:SVD:BasicProp`, is the number of nonzero singular values.)